hotoo/template.vim/README.md

 `:tabnew file.css`

-If current buffer has been set filetype, you can use command: `:Template`.
+If current buffer has been set filetype, you can use command: `:Template` to load template.

-If your vim installed snipMate.vim plugin, input `template<Tab>` to smart load the template(when the buffer has suffix or &filetype).
+If your Vim has installed snipMate plugin, input `template<Tab>` to smart load the template(when the buffer has suffix or &filetype).

 ## Optional